wlmac/metropolis/api3.md

 ## User

-`username` can be used in the query string to filter by username (exact match).
+`username` can be used for the lookup query string to filter by username.

 ```yaml
 $schema: https://json-schema.org/draft/2020-12/schema